Continuing Education Activity

 - Modalities: cold or hot compresses may be helpful in some patients.
 However, be cautious to avoid injury to the skin by causing skin temperatures resulting in either freezing or burning injuries.

-- Fluoroscopy-guided steroid injections: These anti-inflammatory injections can be especially helpful in patients with coccydynia that has been present for less than 6 months.
+- Fluoroscopy-guided steroid injections: These anti-inflammatory injections can be especially helpful in patients with coccydynia that has been present for less than six months.

 Chronic and Refractory Coccydynia

-- Manipulation under anesthesia, with or without injection of local anesthetic and corticosteroid.
-Manipulation may be helpful in relieving ligamentous pain or pain due to muscular spasm.
+- Manipulation under anesthesia, with or without injection of local anesthetic and corticosteroid: Manipulation may help relieve ligamentous pain or pain due to muscular spasms.
 Different manual treatments have been reported in the literature, including levator ani massage, levator ani stretch, and joint mobilization.
 The levator ani massage and stretch have been reported to yield better outcomes than the joint mobilization modality.

 - Ganglion impar sympathetic nerve block with local anesthetic (even without corticosteroid) can provide some patients with complete and sustained resolution of symptoms.
 Some patients may require repeat injections.
 The addition of corticosteroids may give additional relief.
 There are a variety of techniques for performing ganglion impar injection.

 - Pelvic floor physical therapy can be helpful for coccydynia, including in patients who have persistent pain despite coccygectomy.

 - Transcutaneous electrical nerve stimulation (external using two cutaneous probes or internal using one cutaneous probe and one intrapelvic probe) may be used.

 - Spinal cord stimulation may be worth considering for some coccydynia patients.